krerkkiat/nylas-n1-unread-filter/README.md

 ## nylas-n1-unread-filter

 A sample package for N1.
-It adds unread filter to the RootSidebar under default section (Mailboxes).
+It adds unread filter to the RootSidebar under 'Custom Filters' section.